redox-os/book/src/build-system-reference.md

 (If the `make pull` command download new commits of the `relibc` submodule, you will need to run the commands of the [Update relibc](#update-relibc) section)

-Some new changes will require a complete rebuild (you will need to read the Dev room in our [chat](./chat.md) to know if some big MR was merged and run the `make clean all` command) or a new build system copy (run the [bootstrap.sh](./building-redox.md#bootstrap-prerequisites-and-fetch-sources) script again or run the commands of [this](./advanced-build.md#clone-the-repository) section), but the `make pull rebuild` command is enough for most cases.
+Some new changes will require a complete rebuild (you will need to read the Dev room in our [chat](./chat.md) to know if some big MR was merged and run the `make clean all` command) or a new build system copy (run the [bootstrap.sh](./building-redox.md#bootstrap-prerequisites-and-fetch-sources) script again or run the commands of the [Clone The Repository](./advanced-build.md#clone-the-repository) section), but the `make pull rebuild` command is enough for most cases.

 ## Update relibc